Gluesticks Blog

 quilting christmas stockings with sewing machine

-Step 2: Pin batting to the back of the outer pieces of fabric and quilt in straight lines across, horizontally.
+Step 2: Quilt the outer fabric.
+Pin batting to the back of the outer fabric pieces and quilt in straight lines across the fabric horizontally.
 Do this for both outer pieces.
-For a post with more photos of straight-line quilting for pillows and stockings check out my quilted heart pillow tutorial.
+For a post with more photos of straight-line quilting for pillows and stockings, check out my quilted heart pillow tutorial.

 quilted christmas stocking without cuff sewn on

-Step 3: Place the outer stocking pieces together with the right sides together.
+Step 3: Sew the outer stocking.
+Place the outer stocking pieces together with the right sides together.
 Sew around the edges of the quilted fabric, leaving the top open.
 Clip the curves close to the hem.
 Turn right side out. (see photo above)

 Place lining pieces together with the right sides of the fabric facing each other.
 Sew around the edges, leaving the top open.
 Leave the lining inside out.